The resource theory of steering: Introduction

 In this work we develop the resource theory of steering.
-First, we derive the explicit expression of the most general SNIO, for arbitrarily many inputs and outputs for Alice's black box and arbitrary dimension for Bob's quantum system.
-We show that this class of free operations emerges naturally from the basic restrictions of QKD with assemblages, i.e., of one-side device-independent QKD \cite{Branciard12, He13}.
-With the derived SNIOs, we provide a formal definition of steering monotones.
+First, we observe that one-way LOCCs (1W-LOCCs) from Bob to Alice are allowed operations --in the sense of not compromising the security-- in 1S-DI-QKD protocols, the physical scenario where steering is a known resource \cite{Branciard12, He13}.
+Then, for arbitrarily many inputs and outputs for Alice's black box and arbitrary Hilbert-space dimension for Bob's quantum system, we show that 1W-LOCCs from Bob to Alice do not create steering.
+These two facts give us clear physical motivations to take 1W-LOCCs as natural free operations for steering.
+We present the explicit parametrisation of a generic 1W-LOCC acting on assemblages.
+With this, we provide a formal definition of steering monotones.
 As an example thereof, we present the relative entropy of steering, for which we also introduce, on the way, the notion of relative entropy between assemblages.
-In addition, we prove SNIO monotonicity for two other recently proposed steering measures, the steerable weight \cite{Skrzypczyk13} and the robustness of steering \cite{Piani14}, and convexity for all three measures.
-To end up with, we prove two theorems on steering conversion under stochastic SNIOs for the lowest-dimensional case, i.e., qubits on Bob's side and 2 inputs $\times$ 2 outputs on Alice's.
-In the first one, we show that it is impossible to transform via SNIOs, not even probabilistically, an assemblage composed of pairs of pure orthogonal states into another assemblage composed also of pairs of pure orthogonal states but with a different pair overlap, unless the latter is unsteerable.
-This yields infinitely many inequivalent classes of steering already for systems of the lowest dimension.
-In the second one, we show that there exists no assemblage composed of pairs of pure states that can be transformed into any assemblage by stochastic SNIOs.
-It follows that, in striking contrast to entanglement theory, there exists no operationally well defined, measure-independent maximally steerable assemblage of minimal dimension.
+In addition, we prove 1W-LOCC monotonicity for two other recently proposed steering measures, the steerable weight \cite{Skrzypczyk13} and the robustness of steering \cite{Piani15}, and convexity for all three measures.
+To end up with, we prove two theorems on steering conversion under stochastic 1W-LOCCs for the lowest-dimensional case, i.e., qubits on Bob's side and 2 inputs $\times$ 2 outputs on Alice's.
+In the first one, we show that it is impossible to transform via 1W-LOCCs, not even probabilistically, an assemblage composed of pairs of pure orthogonal states into another assemblage composed also of pairs of pure orthogonal states but with a different pair overlap, unless the latter is unsteerable.
+This yields infinitely many inequivalent classes of steering already for systems of lowest dimension.
+In the second one, we show that there exists no assemblage composed of pairs of pure states that can be transformed into any assemblage by stochastic 1W-LOCCs.
+This implies, in striking contrast to entanglement theory, that there exists no operationally well defined, measure-independent maximally steerable assemblage of minimal dimension.